soccerGB/MSIExperiment/PortForwardingNat/docs/TestRun.md

    - There is no "Container Monitor Task" in this test run.
 It was replaced by running two Powershell scripts manually ([LocateProxyAndSetEnv.ps1](https://github.com/soccerGB/MSIExperiment/blob/master/PortForwardingNat/scripts/LocateProxyAndSetEnv.ps1) and [LocateClientAndSetupPortforward.ps1](https://github.com/soccerGB/MSIExperiment/blob/master/PortForwardingNat/scripts/LocateClientAndSetupPortforward.ps1)) at right moments
+   - For debugging purpose, the log from below test run has networking config information output